- Analytical Facilities

 - >> Information For <<

-Program Head for the undergraduate Earth Sciences: Ocean Science degree.
-Students interested in this option should contact me or one of the CEOAS undergraduate advisors.
+Students interested in this major should contact one of the CEOAS undergraduate advisors.

 B.A., Geology, The College of Wooster

 OC 201 - Oceanography.
 This course is a 4-credit baccalaureate core course for physical sciences with lab.
 It is intended for students interested in learning about how the ocean works and serves as the starting point for the Oceanography major.

 OC 295 & OC 296 - Introduction to Field Oceanography - Land & Sea.
 These courses are new ones made possible through a generous donation from an anonymous donor.
 Thank you!
 OC 295 is held during Winter and OC 296 is held at sea in the Spring - usually during Spring Break.
 Each year the sea going portion of the course is taught on one of several UNOLS ships (e.g., the RVs Oceanus, Sikuliaq & Sally Ride) somewhere in the NE Pacific Ocean.

 OC 333 - Oceans, Coasts & People.
 This course, which is now a baccalaureate core Contemporary Global Issues class, examines in lecture and discussion how humans interact with the ocean and vice versa.
 Topics include sea level rise, tropical cyclones, marine heat waves, geoengineering, hypoxia, melting Arctic sea ice, deep seabed mining and more.
 These are important topics that provide context for anyone living in the 21st century.

 OC 440 - Biological Oceanography.
 This course is now taught during Spring term by Drs.
 Byron Crump (even years) or Yvette Spitz (odd years) and by Dr. Maria Kavanaugh in the Summer at the Hatfield Marine Science Center in Newport.